What to do if you are underweight

 What does underweight mean?

-Being underweight means you are below the healthy weight range — the weight that research has shown you need to be if your body is to work properly.
-Being outside this range, whether overweight or underweight, can seriously affect your health.
+If you are underweight, it means that your body weight is below the healthy weight range — the weight that research has shown you need to be for your body to work at its best.

 What are the symptoms of being underweight?